sh0e/Minecraft-Template-ShoeCraft/README.md

 <img src="https://github.com/sh0e/ShoeCraft/blob/master/Screenshot%202021-02-02%20at%202.53.53%20PM.png?raw=true" width="550"></img>

-I apologize in advance for any trouble you may have with this, I whiped this up in about 3 days so it's not perfect.
+I apologize in advance for any trouble you may have with this, I whipped this up in about 3 days so it's not perfect.